The Future is OK!

 OK Poetry

-Working with community spaces, library setting, local businesses & Arts uplift, this call out will be initially open to Stowe Valley MAT, and neighbouring primary schools, in the rural/isolated area of Southam & District.
+Working with community spaces, library setting, local businesses & regional org Arts uplift, this call out will be initially open to a local MAT, and neighbouring primary schools, in the rural/isolated area of Warwickshire.
 Focus on importance of place and its positive impact on wellbeing.

-Young people’ s poetry & artwork created in response via Arts Uplifts outreach work, will be exhibited at Southam Library, and during this time dance workshops for children will be held & captured, to explore the work further.
+Young people’ s poetry & artwork created in response via Arts Uplifts outreach work, will be exhibited at a local library setting.
+During this time dance workshops for children will be held & captured, to explore the work further.
 Post exhibition the exhibition will then tour to surrounding health practices, local businesses & community settings.
 Relevant to need & reach & values, this model of practice will be presented to subsequent library settings regionally.

-During summer 2025, Project OK will, in collaboration with the Cathedral, key stake holders and surrounding communities, take over the main space for a week, and curate an inclusive programme of activity, both practical & visual based, around feelings, with health & wellbeing support.
+Project OK will look forward to a future collaboration with the Cathedral, key stake holders and surrounding communities, take over the main space and curate an inclusive programme of activity, both practical & visual based, around feelings, with health & wellbeing support.
 Filled with performance, workshops, art installation & conversation.
-Takeover will conclude with a community led micro exploration around future R&D for new work ‘Disconnect,’ (2026) combatting loneliness/isolation in response to ‘generation device’
+Takeover will conclude with a community led micro explorations around future engagement & performative themes, with societal focus.

 ‘Journey’ Romero Catholic MAC: